stealth/opmsg/README.md

         --long                  long view of hex ids
         --split                 split view of hex ids
-        --newp,         -N      create new persona (should add --name) --newdhp                create new DHparams for a given -P (rarely needed) --calgo,        -C      use this algo for encryption --phash,        -p      use this hash algo for hashing personas --in,           -i      input file (stdin)
+        --newp,         -N      create new persona (should add --name) --link                  link (your) --persona as default src to this target id --newdhp                create new DHparams for a given -P (rarely needed) --calgo,        -C      use this algo for encryption --phash,        -p      use this hash algo for hashing personas --in,           -i      input file (stdin)
         --out,          -o      output file (stdout)
         --name,         -n      use this name for newly created personas

 ```

 It successfully builds on _Linux_, _OSX_, _OpenBSD_ and probably a lot of others